RubenNijhuis/Portfolio22/README.md

 🧑🏽‍🎨 Personal portfolio for '22 and onwards

+If you're a developer, designer or creative who wants to showcase their work in a unique way, then look no further.
+Portfolio '22 is just what you need.

+## Tools used

+- GatsbyJS
+- Framer motion
+- ThreeJS

 ## Features

 Contentful CMS Integration
-Code splitting to the max - Order through src structure
+Code splitting to the max - Order through src structure Universal and component based asset handeler, can take in any cms asset and output any image or video type

 ## 🚀 Quick start